-Included in the current fiscal year financial statement report were revenues and expenditures from escrow accounts.
-These revenues and expenses were associated with acquired land transactions that were not included in prior financial statement reports.
-The escrow accounts increased revenue by $51,167,197 and expenses by $45,545,674.
+Total revenues were $156,910,253, a decrease of $33,019,318 (17.4%) from the prior year’s $189,929,571.
+Included in the prior fiscal year were revenue and expenditures from escrow accounts that were associated with acquired land transactions, which were not included in prior period financial statement reports.

 There was an increase in revenues from gas and oil lease royalties of $10,630,411 as a result of favorable market conditions and new gas and oil wells.
 Adult nonresident hunting licenses also increased slightly, up $264,507 or 5.7%.
 Revenue from adult resident hunting licenses decreased $103,680.
 Sales from the Federal Duck Stamp (eDuck), which allows residents and nonresidents to hunt migratory birds, continued to grow.
 Sales totaled $647,793—a 3.9% increase.

 Total expenditures were $130,977,370.
 This represents a decrease of $43,062,580 (24.7%) from the prior year’s expenditures of $174,039,950.
 The majority of the decrease can be attributed to the prior year’s acquired land transactions, which increased prior year expenses.
 There was an increase in legal and specialized services expenditures of $3,597,772, attributable to the Game Commission’s initiative for State Game Lands road maintenance and habitat restoration projects.

 The Game Fund’s Restricted Fund Balance was $114,599,006 at the fiscal year end.
 This represents an increase of $25,932,883 or 29.2% from the prior year-end balance.
 The increase is mainly attributable to both an initiative with the Department of General Services for the Game Commission’s capital building project fund and a change in the reporting of State Game Lands escrow accounts.